floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_openid.md

 * The client secret
 * The name of the JWT claim to which you mapped the roles
 * The URL of the OIDC configuration endpoint.
 This URL generally looks like this: `https://your.idp/.../.well-known/openid-configuration`

-Activate OpenID Connect by adding the following to `kibana.yml`:

 ## Search Guard Setup